Managing Debt Collectors

 - The first point to mention is that a debt collector is not the lender and the debt collector owns your debt.

-- The main intention of a debt collector is to make profit – they are a private company with business costs, procurement costs – they need to recover the cost of buying your debt, and staffing costs etc.
+- The main intention of a debt collector is to make a profit – they are a private company with business costs, procurement costs – they need to recover the cost of buying your debt, and staffing costs etc.

 - Debt Collectors in most cases will seek a lump sum payment to cover the cost of the debt, before entering into a payment arrangement – this is usually the first push from a collector.
-If nothing can be achieved in regard to a lump sum payment then they will seek to establish a high value payment arrangement to cover interest and the balance.
-In these instances they may even have added collection fees and penalties that could have increased your debt from a $10000 loan to even $20000.
+If nothing can be achieved in regard to a lump sum payment then they will seek to establish a high-value payment arrangement to cover interest and the balance.
+In these instances, they may even have added collection fees and penalties that could have increased your debt from a $10000 loan to even $20000.